davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 However, it’s generally safe to assume the system will not go rogue and start doing random things you didn’t ask it to.
 All the things that will happen are things you coded to happen ... you just can’t be sure how soon anything will happen, if at all.

-It’s also safe to assume faults aren’t very widespread and don’t correlate with one another: obviously if all computers in the network crash simultaneously, there’s nothing our code can do because it’s not running anywhere anymore.
-But if just a few machines are having problems, the other computers can compensate for faults with two basic strategies:
+It’s also safe to assume faults aren’t very widespread: obviously if all computers in the network crash simultaneously, there’s nothing our code can do about it, but if just a few machines are having problems, the other computers can compensate via two basic strategies:

 * **Keep backup copies** of all data, in case a machine storing it crashes
 * **Keep retrying things** until they happen, to deal with delays and dropped requests